 2 Empathy.
 Emotionally fit leaders can (and do) put themselves in others’ shoes on a regular basis.
 They recognize that what they feel about things might not necessarily be what others feel, and they strive for empathy even when it is difficult.
 Although they must sometimes make unilateral decisions, they consider how those decisions will affect others.

 3 Willingness to play.
 Play sparks spontaneity and creativity, and is a crucial part of emotional health and interpersonal cohesiveness.
 To play with an other means trying on thoughts or concepts to see how they feel.
 It means having a free exchange of ideas and a meeting of the minds.
 Emotionally fit leaders can and do engage in this type of interaction regularly, and encourage others to do the same.

-4 Reality-testing.
-Although being a founder sometimes necessitates a willful suspension of disbelief, emotionally fit leaders understand and tolerate the difference between what they want to be true and what is true.
+4 Curiosity.
+Although being a founder sometimes necessitates a willful suspension of disbelief, emotionally fit leaders understand and tolerate the difference between what they want to be true and what is true, and they make it a habit to ask questions and be curios.
 They have awareness of their limitations in affecting and changing others, and they endure this without denial or defeat.

 5 Mindfulness.
 Emotionally fit leaders can sit with and process through discomfort.
 They know they will survive it, and thus do not take impulsive or destructive action to escape it.
 They are able to have tough conversations, be transparent about uncomfortable information, share complicated feedback, and sit with a problem until it has been fully thought through.

 6 Resilience.
 Emotionally fit leaders know that more is to be learned from failure than success, and can bounce back during difficult times.
 They can maintain optimism when things get tough, and can take in difficult feedback.
 Ultimately, their desire to grow is genuinely greater than their desire to avoid criticism or failure.